 01 of 19

-Hollywood Boulevard is legendary, but it may not be what you envisioned.
-It's been a long time since the glory days, and the only stars you're likely to find on the streets are the ones set into the sidewalks on the Walk of Fame, the wax doubles at Madame Tussaud's or the Wax Museum - or the impersonators who hang around getting their photos taken with tourists for tips.
+Nowadays, the only stars you're likely to find on the streets are the ones set into the sidewalks on the Walk of Fame, the wax doubles at Madame Tussaud's or the Wax Museum, or the impersonators who hang around getting their photos taken with tourists for tips.
 However, celebrities still come to Hollywood Boulevard for movie premiers, ceremonies for new sidewalk stars, or to press their hands and feet into the cement at Grauman's Chinese Theatre.

 Getting to Hollywood Boulevard

 For a hassle-free approach, take the Metro Red line and get off at the Hollywood and Highland stop.
-It's an especially easy way to get there from downtown Los Angeles, Universal City, and North Hollywood.Continue to 2 of 17 below.
+It's an especially easy way to get there from downtown Los Angeles, Universal City, and North Hollywood.Continue to 3 of 19 below.

-Hollywood at Highland
+Hollywood at Highland Center

-You'll start your tour at the corner of Hollywood Boulevard is where it intersects with Highland Street, the heart of the Hollywood renaissance and a tribute to its rich history.
-It's the busiest spot on the boulevard and also one of LA's most dangerous intersections, with distracted tourists sometimes getting injured when step into the street.
+The best place to start a tour of Hollywood Boulevard is where it intersects with Highland Street, the heart of the Hollywood renaissance and a tribute to its rich history.
+It's the busiest spot on the boulevard and also one of LA's most dangerous intersections, with distracted tourists sometimes getting hit by cars when stepping into the street out of turn.

 04 of 19

 Walk of Fame